xdpirate/gamehorizon/README.md

 ## Requirements

+You can run GameHorizon on your own AMP stack, or via Docker.

+### AMP stack

 * A web server
 * A SQL server
 * PHP

 GameHorizon is developed and tested using Apache2 and MySQL, but other web servers and SQL servers will probably work.
 Maybe.

+### Docker

+* Docker
+* Docker Compose

 ## Usability